otrack/cloud-computing-infrastructures/setup/README.md

 ## 3. Kubernetes

 We now have to install the Kubernetes (k8s) software in the cluster.
-The step below take inspiration from the following [guildelines](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster).
+The steps below take inspiration from the guildelines [here](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster) and the official  [there](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm)

 ## 3.1 Installation